 I am a certified Gallup Strengths Coach and use the CliftonStrengths Assessment as one of my frameworks.
 My writing about men and masculinity has been published on the Campaign Against Living Miserably, Good Men Project, iNews, Huffington Post, and The Guardian.
 I’ve been featured on BBC Breakfast and guest edited an hour of BBC Radio 5Live.

-Apart from Coaching, I work as a secondary school teacher and have done so for over ten years.
-I teach Business Studies, Economics, and Psychology; I have a BSc in Business Administration and Psychology as a combined honours degree.
+Apart from Coaching, I work as a secondary school teacher and have done so for fifteen years.
+I teach Business Studies, Economics, and Psychology, and spend four years as a Head of Sixth Form.
+I have a BSc (Hons) in Business Administration and Psychology as a combined degree.

 I have also immersed myself in a range of self-development courses and literature since my early twenties – from Stephen Covey’s ‘Seven Habits of Highly Effective People’ , to David Allen’s ‘Getting Things Done’; from Louise Hay’s ‘You Can Heal Your Life’ to David Deida’s ‘The Way of the Superior Man’, through to Tim Ferriss’ ‘Four-Hour Body’ and Neil Strauss’ ‘The Truth’.
 A number of specific results in my life have come from taking on the ideas in these books: from getting married, to losing weight.
 This is why I will not ask people to do things I have not done already.